rnwst/easy-languages-dict/README.md

 ## Known issues

 - YouTube uses AJAX, which results in the content script not working right when navigating to a new page within YouTube, requiring a reload of the page.
 A fix for this is in the works.
-- When resizing a video, the overlaid elements are not automatically repositioned.
 - Contextual translations by Google or Bing Translate are often not very good.
 I intend to fix this by showing both contextual and non-contextual word translations.
 Currently, only contextual translations are shown.
 DeepL seems to offer better contextual translations, but I haven't implemented a DeepL translator yet.
 - OCR doesn't yet work as well as it should.
 A threshold is applied so that words that are OCRed at less than 80% confidence are ignored.
 This sometimes results in words not being recognized.
 This can likely be improved by supplying appropriate configuration options to `tesseract`, to increase confidences.
 - Currently, in videos that mix languages (such as [this one](https://www.youtube.com/watch?v=ySJa8swxrJc)), only the first language appearing in the video title works.